timsherrell/configure-ad/README.md

 <br />

 <p>
   Once you're on the Server desktop you should see the Server Manager pop up automatically.
 If it doesn't pop up automatically click on the Windows Start button.
-From there you should be able to click on/open Server Manager.
+From there you should be able to click on/open the Server Manager.
 Click on Add Roles and Features highlighted here.
 </p>
 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/ffb2414a-ce4d-4f25-8930-0a6192c5f7e0" />